 The three (3) basic elements of hydronic heating are heat generation (boiler), distribution of energy (pumps) and conversion to area warmth (radiation).
 Of these hydronic distribution is typically the least understood, generally misapplied and desperately needs revisiting!

-The introduction of electric circulation pumps in the 1920’s enabled forced hot water heating (FHW) and changed hydronics forever.
-Gone was the large, pitched piping and radiators, replaced with zoned heating and finned radiation.
-The heating market never looked back, and justifiably so.
-Lost however was “free” natural gravity convection effect that now had to be also controlled by using check-valving within the system.
+The introduction of electric circulation pumps in the 1920’s enabled forced hot water heating (FHW) and changed hydronic distribution forever.
+Gone were the large, pitched piping and radiators, replaced with zoned heating and finned radiation.
+So while natural (gravity) convection underlies all hydronic distribution, it is never considered in contemporary practice.
+Therefore check-valving is installed to negate its now undesirable effects.
+Theoretically still beneficial “free” natural gravity convection is lost.

 Early electric circulation pumps (circulators) were large, power consumptive and constructed of discrete components, i.e. motor to coupling to pump.
 We “old-timers” have vivid memories of failed couplings of varied types, seized and leaking pumps and smoked motors.
 The advent of wet-rotor circulators was like manna from heaven, reducing circulator issues with greater longevity and reduced power consumption benefits.

-Let’s go back again to that old gravity hot water heating system of a century ago.
+Now let’s go back again to that old gravity hot water heating system of a century ago.
 By comparison, contemporary hydronic heating systems have smaller piping with multiple zones for heating flexibility.
 The old “gravities” employed high-mass cast-iron boilers with larger piping to modulate heating supply, otherwise control was particularly difficult when using solid fuel firing such as with wood or coal.
 Generous boiler sizing, distribution piping sizes and radiation elements gravity convection worked fairly well, and again with NO distribution power requirements!

-The advantage is in applying natural gravity circulation (aka “free energy) to the contemporary upgrade.
-We have seemingly lost all trade skills in managing or enhancing gravity convection.
+The major advantage is in applying natural gravity circulation (aka “free energy) to the contemporary upgrade.
+We have seemingly lost all other trade skills in managing or enhancing gravity convection.
 No consideration is ever given to pitching, compacting and minimizing distribution piping in particular to advantage “Mother Nature”.
 Additional gains are available in radiation layout by using properly sized and configured perimeter series and/or split radiation loops.
 The 45° elbow fitting for example saves 30% of piping and reduces head pressure significantly over a 90° elbow run.
-All this increased pipe volume and head pressure reduces the natural gravitational convection effect, not to mention increasing materials, labor and lifetime energy and maintenance operating costs of the system.
+All the increased pipe and fitting volume and head pressure reduces the natural gravitational convection effect, not to mention substantially increasing materials, labor and lifetime energy and maintenance operating costs of the system.

 Our Delta-T Mode Circulator measures this head effect well via its wattage indicator.
 All of our single, dedicated system circulator Beta Site installs (currently up to 3,000 sq. ft. structures) exhibit an 8 to 13 watt distribution power consumption with typical 4 GPM flow upon a 20° delta-t (adjustable) differential attainment.
 Compare this to 80 watts minimum for each contemporary fixed-speed circulator.
-With delta-t stabilization established, you then witness circulation wattage steadily decay to half or less as natural convection contributes.
+With delta-t stabilization established, you witness circulation wattage steadily decay to half or less as natural convection contributes.
 We refer to this effect like “paddling your canoe with the current”.
 Takes a lot less effort ….. and power!

-In closing, the contemporary excesses and misapplication of hydronic distribution are troubling to this author.
+In closing, the contemporary excesses and misapplication of hydronic distribution are very troubling to this author.
 If tradesmen are promoting their prolific system distribution piping efforts as efficiency measures they are most sorely misdirected and possibly even deceitful.
-Witnessing customers proudly showcasing excessively installed systems or trade supplier contests for the “prettiest system” installation pics are also particularly disconcerting.
+Witnessing customers proudly showcasing excessively installed systems or trade supplier contests for the “prettiest system” installation pictures are particularly disconcerting.
 Trade practices and hence consumer perceptions need challenging.
 Are we selling parts and labor ….. or performance?

 Perhaps it is time for our engineered “appliance” approach to rein in “The Plumber’s Playground©”.

-Updated 12/11/2021 P.D.M., Sr.
+Updated 06/24/2022 P.D.M., Sr.